Sjack7892/To-do-List/README.md

 # Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+To-Do List

 ## Description

-This is a to-do list app that takes the users input and displays it in a list.
-Tasks on the list can be marked complete or deleted as needed.
+This is a to-do list app that takes the users input and displays it in a list organized by priority.
+Tasks on the list can then be marked complete or deleted as needed.

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).